sryburn/fridgin-awesome/README.md

 Your 1-wire addresses can be obtained from the device logs after the installation and updated accordingly.
 Note that all definitions contained in system_config.yaml (and elsewhere) can be overidden in your device yaml file, see https://esphome.io/components/packages.html.

-When installing via the [ESPHome CLI](https://esphome.io/guides/installing_esphome.html), simply clone the repo, edit device_config.yaml as required, add your secrets .yaml file and/or edit base_config.yaml as required. run `esphome run fridgin-a.yaml` (as per https://esphome.io/guides/cli.html#run-command) to compile and upload to your device.
+When installing via the [ESPHome CLI](https://esphome.io/guides/installing_esphome.html), simply clone the repo, edit device_config.yaml as required, add your secrets .yaml file and/or edit base_config.yaml as required.
+Run `esphome run fridgin-a.yaml` (as per https://esphome.io/guides/cli.html#run-command) to compile and upload to your device.